 Solid and engineered hardwood continues to be the material of choice for many residential homes in North America.
-Now it is time to talk about colour and examples that illustrate these hue directions.
+It is time to talk about colour and examples that illustrate these hue directions.

 This is not a commentary on wood performance or brand, simply a designer’s view on what we recommend colour-wise to our clients.

 There are 10 types of hardwood flooring, but if wood won’t work in certain applications, be sure to look at the porcelain “wood” tiles.
 They are amazing!
 Again, it always comes down to a matter of choosing the right colour!
-Check out Cercan Tile for great wood-looking porcelain tiles!
+Check out Cercan Tile for great wood-looking porcelain tiles.

-Dark coloured hardwoods have been trending for the last 5 to 7 years and for some people, it will remain a staple colour.
+Dark-coloured hardwoods have been trending for the last 5 to 7 years and for some people, it will remain a staple colour.
 I like Vintage’s Gotham or Mercier’s Chocolate Brown as good options for dark hardwood colour choices.
 The vintage product is a solid material with a lightly hand-scraped surface.
 This finish helps to deflect light and will hide scratches and small nicks far better than smooth and shiny dark wood floors.
 If you want dark wood with low maintenance, this is the way to go.

 Wire-brushed dark woods

-This style of floor is completely matte and textured, but with no undulations in the surface.
+This style of the floor is completely matte and textured, but with no undulations on the surface.
 This is a style that works well on a wide board with a modern feel.
 Make sure there is still a clear coating on the wood or you may find small flecks of dust will settle in the grain and ‘stick’.
 The clear coat helps to make cleaning easier.

 Bottom line: dark wood colours are more formal as they add contrast to a room.
 They can add energy as well.
 They will require more cleaning if you live in the city (urban dust!) or if you have pets.
 Plus, they will show scratches and marks more than lighter colours, which are a less casual look.